 The Gideons International Processing Center; P.O.
 Box 97251; Washington, DC 20090-725

-To send flowers to Freddy's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Freddy Gean Sparger, please visit our floral store.